The Perfect Everest Base Camp Packing List [2022]

 Books

-Unless you’re an avid reader, rather save the space and leave your books at home.
+Unless you’re an avid reader, you should save space and leave your books at home.

 Tripod

-A tripod will just add to the weight of your bag and so many people will be more than happy to take photos for you!
+A tripod will just add to the weight of your bag.
+So many people will be more than happy to take photos for you!

 Balaclava